sebastian-mora/SJSU_SCE_AWS_Workshop/README.md

 Wait why can we not see the website?

 Buckets just like users need to have a policy attached to them.
 We need to tell our bucket that everyone should be able to see the file in the bucket.
-These polices  can be tricky and when you see a "data breach" often this is the area that go wrong.
+These policies can be tricky and when you see a "data breach" often this is the area that goes wrong.

-### Updating the bucket polcu
+### Updating the bucket policy
 1. Click Permissions > Bucket Policy
 2. Copy and paste the policy below.